andr-ew/brds/README.md

 - maybe that middle row (currently probability) should just be a general parameter section for the cv mix modes (yes)
 - or maybe there should be a separate modulo glyph - this would be more intuitive. consider replacing difference or min or whatever ends up being least interesting.
 I bet min won't be all that great (?)

-change "time" to duration, which feels more specific to both uses. so for a playing sequence, left would be faster, right would be slower.

 gate fwd / alt alt menu stuff
 - hold key to enable/disable gates for that track on a per-output basis
   - I think gate forward should interact with the mix process a bit